i12345/ammo.js/README.md

 Instructions
 ------------

+The `dist` directory contains prebuilt javascript and WebAssembly files along with typings.

 `builds/ammo.js` contains a prebuilt version of ammo.js.
 This is probably what you want.

 You can also [build](#building) ammo.js yourself.

 Usage
 -----